ddttom/ai-with-mac/master-setup-README.md

    jupyter notebook
    ```

 The environment comes with scripts already prepared for common tasks, copied from the source repository to your project directory.
-The launcher provides reminders of these commands whenever you start a session and will show you which models you have installed.
+The activation script provides reminders of these commands whenever you start a session and will show you which models you have installed.

 ## Technical Details